hyungjoo-cha/hyungjoo-cha.github.io/content/publication/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "*IEEE Transactions on Intelligent Transportation Systems, 25*(9)"
-publication_short: ""
+publication_short: "IEEE ITS"

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The hazardous material transportation requires extensive care owing to the disastrous consequences of accidents, such as chemical spills or radioactive exposures.
+Consequently, a minimum risk delivery plan that is dynamically decided by the cargo load of the vehicle at each customer must be scheduled.
+We introduce a traveling salesman problem (TSP) with a sequence-and-load dependent risk, which differs from the conventional TSP as the arc costs are determined by the hazardous cargo load at each decision epoch.
+We define our problem in a dynamic programming formulation and present mixed-integer linear program with a nonlinear objective function.
+To efficiently retrieve exact optimal solutions, we propose an iterative-deepening A*-based tree search algorithm using admissible lower and efficient upper bound algorithms for guaranteed optimality.
+Numerical experiments indicate that the proposed algorithm outperforms a current state-of-the-art solver.
+An ablation study and sensitivity analysis demonstrate the effectiveness of the proposed algorithm and derive managerial insights.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes